RikeshThapa/algorithms_review/Divide_And_Conquer.md

 What is the largest number of inversions that a 6-element array can have?
 - nC2 = n(n-1)/2 = 15

-## :clap: Clapping myself on the back here as I got this correct conceptyally
+## :clap: Clapping myself on the back here as I got this correct conceptually
 #### Implementation:

 Since I am rusty on the old scripting machine (I think :thinking:) \